kamping-site/kamping/docs/coding-guidelines.md

 * Prefer smart pointers over raw pointers.
 * Avoid `std::bind`, use lambda functions instead as they result in better readability and allow the compiler to inline better.
 * Use the subset of `C++` which compiles in `gcc10`, `clang10` and `icc19`.
+* Use the `KASSERT()` macro with the appropriate assertion level to validate the internal state of your code.
+* Use the `KTHROW()` macro to validate super-supplied data.

 # Warnings
 Code *should* compile with `clang` and `gcc` (not `icc`) without warning with the warning flags given below.
 If you want to submit code which throws warnings, at least two other persons have to agree.
 Possible reasons for this are: False-positive warnings.